Lease Extension Calculator London | Leasehold Extension

 Leasehold Property Extension Advice

 Maximising the financial benefit from extending your lease is all about timing.
-If you have less than 60 years remaining on your short lease, it may be virtually impossible to remortgage.
-If you have between 60 and 70 years remaining, there may be very little financial benefit to realise.
+If you have less than 60 years remaining on your short lease, remortgage may be virtually impossible.
+There may be minimal financial benefit to realise if you have between 60 and 70 years remaining.
 You should consider extending your lease if you’re approaching the 80-year mark, but as each case is unique, it’s worth getting impartial advice from a qualified surveyor before taking action.

 Lease Extension Valuation Quotation

-Please remember that our calculator can only estimate the premium for a lease extension on your flat and doesn’t take into account the landlord’s fees for which you are liable.
+Please remember that our calculator can only estimate the premium for a lease extension on your flat and doesn’t consider the landlord’s fees for which you are liable.
 You’ll also pay a stamp duty if the lease extension costs over £125,000.
-Therefore, the figure provided by our calculator should only be used for initial consideration purposes.
+Therefore, the figure provided by our calculator should only be used for initial consideration purposes and not as evidence in court.

-When assessing lease extension values, evidence of similar flats in the same area is usually the main priority.
+Evidence of similar flats in the same area is usually the main priority when assessing lease extension values.
 This requires local knowledge and experience that is beyond the scope of our lease extension cost calculator.
-If you need advice from a trusted, experienced and local chartered surveyor, don’t hesitate to call us on 020 3598 6730.
+If you need advice from a trusted, experienced, and local chartered surveyor, don’t hesitate to contact us at 020 3598 6730.

 How to Calculate the Lease Extension Cost

-As you might expect, the size and location of your dwelling, lease terms and proposed length of extension have a significant effect on the total price of your lease extension.
+As you might expect, the size and location of your dwelling, lease terms and proposed length of extension significantly affect the total price of your lease extension.
 However, other fees that you should account for when determining the cost benefits of a lease extension include:

 • Marriage Fees

 Generally speaking, the longer you wait to extend your lease, the more expensive it will be.
-When your remaining term falls below 80 years, there could be a significant increase in costs due to the ‘marriage fee.’
+When your remaining term falls below 80 years, costs could be significantly increased due to the ‘marriage fee.’

 Because the value of your property increases when the lease is extended, your landlord is entitled to half the value of the increase.
 This is what’s known as the marriage fee.
-If you want to avoid paying the marriage fee, you need to extend your lease before the remaining term reaches 80 years.
+Extend your lease before the remaining term reaches 80 years to avoid paying the marriage fee.

 • Landlord’s fees for which you are liable